-Doctors will frequently request blood renin tests along with blood and/or 24-hour urine aldosterone tests to help diagnose primary hyperaldosteronism and to monitor the effectiveness of treatment.
+Electrolytes, usually blood sodium, potassium and sometime chloride and bicarbonate may be measured to look for an electrolyte imbalance.
+If an imbalance is seen, then the doctor may give the patient spironolactone, a drug that blocks the action of aldosterone, to see if balance is restored.
+Hypertension is treated according to NICE guidelines with diuretic drugs, beta-blockers, inhibitors of angiotensin converting enzyme (ACE), calcium channel blockers alone or in combinations according to ethnicity, gender and age.
+Doctors will frequently request blood renin tests along with aldosterone tests in blood samples or in a 24-hour urine collection to help diagnose primary hyperaldosteronism and to monitor the effectiveness of treatment.
 The ratio of aldosterone to renin is used as an early test for primary hyperaldosteronism.
-If renin levels are low and aldosterone high, then the ratio will be significantly increased and primary hyperaldosteronism is likely to be present.
+If aldosterone is high and renin levels are low, then the ratio will be significantly increased and primary hyperaldosteronism is likely to be present.

-If hyperplasia or an aldosterone-producing tumour is suspected, but not seen using normal procedures, then a doctor may request adrenal venous sampling.
+Adrenal venous sampling is a definitive confirmatory test.
 In this procedure, blood is collected from the vein that carries blood away from each adrenal gland.
-These blood samples are tested for aldosterone (sometimes cortisol is also measured and an aldosterone/ cortisol ratio calculated) and then the results from the two adrenal glands compared.
+A catheter will be inserted into a vein in the thigh and moved up inside a large vein in the back to the the adrenal veins.
+The correct location is seen by imaging.
+The adrenal vein blood samples from each side are tested for aldosterone (sometimes cortisol is also measured and an aldosterone/ cortisol ratio calculated) and then the results from the two adrenal glands compared.
 If they are significantly different, then it is likely that an adenoma is present in the gland with the highest aldosterone concentration.

-Blood pressure measurement - often the first indicator of possible primary hyperaldosteronism
+- Blood pressure measurement - often the first indicator of possible primary hyperaldosteronism